WELCOME TO MIND HEALTH YOGA and Meditation STUDIO

 AMRITARI MARTINEZ, M.A., YOGA WELLNESS EDUCATOR

-I want to invite you to explore the practice of "Self-Inquiry" set forth by Sri Ramana Maharshi in his book "Who am I?" by meditating on talks given by Sri Ramana Maharshi, and other prominent Nondualism teachers such as Sri Nisaragadatta Maharaj, and a contemporary teacher named Rupert Spira.
-I also want to join Nondualism with the many paths of love found in the mystical poetry of 13th-century Persian poet, theologian, and Sufi mystic Jalaluddin Muhammad Rumi and include other spiritual poetry as well.
+I want to invite you to explore the practice of "Self-Inquiry" set forth by Sri Ramana Maharshi in his book "Who am I?" by meditating on talks given by Sri Ramana Maharshi, and other prominent Nondualism teachers such as Sri Nisaragadatta Maharaj, and contemporary teachers such as Rupert Spira and Richard Miller.
+I also want to join Nondualism with the many paths of love found in the mystical poetry of 13th-century Persian poet, theologian, and Sufi mystic Jalaluddin Muhammad Rumi and include other spiritual poetry.

 These teachings will help us more clearly define who we are beyond a world of purely material categories and allow us to overcome personal limitations that prevent us from being satisfied and happy with our lives.
 Self-Inquiry and Nondualism teachings can liberate us from our suffering and blind states of despair.
 They can bring light into the darkness of our confusion about our reasons for being alive, our existential purpose, and help us realize our fundamental, inherent and vast internal wealth of joy.